Market Segmentation Trees: Methodology

 Each leaf $l$ of the CMT contains an MNL instance, $f_l(y|p)$, estimating the probability of each outcome $y$ given the features $p$ describing the assortment of options.
 Let $\beta_l \in \mathbb{R}^q$ denote the parameters of the MNL model in leaf $l$.
 Then, the random utility that a user belonging to leaf $l$ experiences by choosing option $h$ is modeled as

-where $\{\epsilon_h\}_{h \in [H]}$ are random (Gumbel-distributed) noise terms independently and identically distributed across options.
-Note that each component $c$ of $\beta_l$, denoted by $\beta_l^c$, can be interpreted as the marginal utility increase the user experiences given a one-unit increase in the $c$-th option feature (e.g., product price).
-The user is assumed to be utility-maximizing, choosing option $h$ over $h'$ if $U_h > U_{h'}$, and choosing no option if none of the utilities are greater than a reference utility $U_0$ which can be set to $U_0 = 0$ without loss of generality \citep{train2009discrete}.
-Thus, the probability of observing each choice can be shown to take the following form:
+while choosing no option has utility $U_0 = \epsilon_0$, where $\{\epsilon_h\}_{h=0}^H$ are random (Gumbel-distributed) noise terms independently and identically distributed across options.
+The user is assumed to be utility-maximizing, choosing option $h$ over $h'$ if $U_h > U_{h'}$, and choosing no option if none of the utilities are greater than the reference utility $U_0$.
+Thus, the probability of observing each choice takes the following form:

 Note that the number of options in the assortment ($H$) is permitted to vary across users.
 Our work also accommodates a noteworthy alternate form of the MNL model which allows for \textit{option-specific} parameters $\beta_{l,h}$, in which the utility from option $h$ takes the form $U_h = \beta_{l,h}^T p_h + \epsilon_h$.
-The choice probabilities for this model can be derived in a similar manner as above.
+Such a form is valuable when the per-unit impact on utility of option features $p$ varies across options; for example, the per-unit disutility of price may differ from a luxury brand option to a generic brand option.